-Her research interests involve the effects of macronutrient composition on physiological endpoints associated with increased risk of preventable diseases including obesity, the metabolic syndrome, diabetes and cardiovascular disease.
-Key macronutrient interests are dietary fibre, protein and sugars.
-Current and recent research projects include:
+Lisa's research interests include pidemiological studies, dietary intervention studies, and systematic review and meta-analyses examining the effects of macronutrient composition (including free sugars, dietary fibre, carbohydrates, fats and protein) on physiological endpoints associated with increased risk of preventable diseases including obesity, the metabolic syndrome, diabetes and cardiovascular disease.
+Her current projects cover:

 Dr Te Morenga's profile - link to: https://www.victoria.ac.nz/health/about/staff/lisa-temorenga